Off campus overnight field program

 Download the draft syllabus for Klamath Basin Field Course (Subject to change.
 PDF file requires Adobe Acrobat Reader.)

-The 2020 program has been cancelled.
-It will be offered in summer 2021.
-The priority deadline for applications will be May 1, 2021.
-Applications will be reviewed and participants selected in early May 2021.
-Late applications will be accepted on a rolling basis until July 1, 2021.
+This program will be offered in summer 2022.
+The priority deadline for applications will be May 1, 2022.
+Applications will be reviewed and participants selected in early May 2022.
+Late applications will be accepted on a rolling basis until July 1, 2022.
 Please understand that space is limited and those not initially selected will be placed on a waiting list.
 Students accepted to the course will receive a permission number to enroll in the course.
 A $100 deposit will be due upon registration.

 [Photo: Justin Garwood California Department of Fish and Wildlife]